 The public beach at Cannes is situated near to the Palais des Festivals.
 Also look for signs to Plages du Midi and Plages de la Bocca on the western edges of the town.
 Yes you may get to see some of the 'beautiful people' wandering around the beach side promenade in central Cannes, but they are more likely to head for some of the private beaches owned by the hotels.

-3. Best South of France beach - Cap d’Antibes: La Salis, Plage du Ponteil, Plage de la Garoupe
+3. Best beaches Cote d'Azur France - Cap d’Antibes: La Salis, Plage du Ponteil, Plage de la Garoupe

 Like Cap Ferrat, Cap d'Antibes has had a long association with the rich and famous.
 Since 1870 the glamorous Hotel du Cap high up on the dense tree covered cliff has been one of the most luxurious resorts in the world.
 Guests who have stayed there included Marlene Dietrich, the Duke and Duchess of Windsor and Winston Churchill.
 Elizabeth Taylor and Richard Burton conducted an affair and honeymooned there.
 Pablo Picasso came to the town in 1946 and was invited to stay in the castle.
 During his six month stay, Picasso painted and started his fascination with ceramics and tapestries.
 When he departed Picasso left a number of his works for the municipality.
 The castle has since officially became the Picasso Museum.
 Roman Abramovich, the Russian billionaire and owner of Chelsea football club has a palatial mansion in Cap d’Antibes